KristijanArmeni/encoders_report/report.md

 ## Ridge regression

+In the reproduction experiment, we used the ridge regression implementation provided with the shared code.
-To fit a penalized ridge regression model, we used the scikit-learn library [@pedregosa_scikit-learn:_2011], which is a mature library for machine learning with a large user-base and community support.
+In our replication experiment, we used the scikit-learn library [@pedregosa_scikit-learn:_2011], which is a mature library for machine learning with a large user-base and community support.
 Specifically, we used the `RidgeCV()` class which performs a leave-one-out cross-validation to select the best value of the {math}`\alpha` hyperparameter for each target variable (i.e. brain activity time courses in each voxel) prior to fitting the model.
 We set the possible hyperparamater values to {math}`\alpha \in` `np.logspace(1, 3, 10)` as in the original report [@lebel_natural_2023].
-The {math}`\alpha` value that resulted in the highest product-moment correlation coefficient then was used by `RidgeCV()` as the hyperparameter value to fit the model.
+The {math}`\alpha` value that resulted in the highest product-moment correlation coefficient was then used by `RidgeCV()` as the hyperparameter value to fit the model.

 ## Evaluation